onecoldwhiteday/mywebsite/README.md

 https://onecoldwhiteday.github.io/mywebsite/

-Simple one-page project with JS slider, contains most information of my resume.
+Simple one-page project with JS slider, contains most information of my CV.

 What I used: